 If you have been interviewed by one of our partner organizations but have not heard back and need an answer by a specific date, you may politely email the person with whom you interviewed.
 Please keep in mind, however, that each organization has its own internal timeline and may not have made a final decision yet.

-If you choose to take the other opportunity, please communicate your decision to both the Arts Institute and the partner organization.
+If you choose to take the other opportunity, please communicate your decision to both Stanford Arts and the partner organization.

 - Your cover letter should speak directly to why you want to work for this specific position at this particular organization.